 Choosing high-fat foods to break your fast can also lead to diarrhea, even if you choose healthy fats.
 It happens because your digestive system slows down during your fasting window.
 When you break your fast with high-fat foods, it does not get digested well.
 It leads to watery stools.
 Similarly, usage of supplements just after fasting can also cause diarrhea.

-Generally, diarrhea is not prolonged and is not life-threatening.
-However, If you experience severe symptoms like excessive water loss causing dehydration, blood, and mucus in stools, then you should consult your doctor.
+Generally, diarrhea when fasting is not prolonged and is not life-threatening.
+However, If you experience symptoms like excessive water loss causing severe dehydration, blood, and mucus in stools, then you should consult your doctor.

 Another reason for diarrhea can be food poisoning.
 Diarrhea is one of the most common symptoms of food poisoning.
 Additionally, lactose intolerance or allergy to some food you have eaten in your first meal after fasting can also lead to diarrhea.
 If you are on some kind of medication, this can also be one of the causes of diarrhea.